Environmental Action at Swarthmore

 Commitment to Sustainable Buildings

-The Board of Managers commits $12 million to making the planned Biology, Engineering, and Psychology building a model for environmentally intelligent construction practices.
+The Board of Managers commits $12 million to making the planned biology, engineering, and psychology building project (Maxine Frank Singer '52 Hall) a model for environmentally intelligent construction practices.

 As part of its ongoing due diligence, Swarthmore asks its investment managers to describe their approach to climate change.
 Nearly all of the firms with whom the College has active relationships consider climate change in their investment process and dedicate significant resources to defining, measuring, analyzing, and improving the environmental impact of their investment decisions.